Codex

 XML-RPC Support

-Thanks to WordPress' XML-RPC support, you can now post to your WordPress blog using many popular Weblog Clients.
+With WordPress XML-RPC support, you can post to your WordPress blog using many popular Weblog Clients.
+The XML-RPC system can be extended by WordPress Plugins to modify its behavior.

 • If your WordPress root is http://example.com/wordpress/, then you have:

-• Server: http://example.com/ (some tools will just want the 'example.com' hostname part)
+• Server: http://example.com/ (some tools need just the 'example.com' hostname part)

 • Path: /wordpress/xmlrpc.php